centreon/centreon-documentation/en/installation/installation-of-a-remote-server/using-centreon-iso.md

 192.168.0.1: please enter your password:
 ```

-2. Select the IP adress if multiple network interfaces exist:
+2. Select the IP address if multiple network interfaces exist:

 ```shell
 Which IP do you want to use as CURRENT NODE IP ?